Back to all posts

 The medical model says: the person has a problem.
 Their body or mind doesn't work 'properly', so they need help.

-This isn't just semantics.
-It fundamentally changes how you approach accessibility.
+This isn't semantics.
+It changes everything about how you approach accessibility.

 Under the medical model: 'This person can't walk, so they need our help getting to their seat.'